 It’s true that all these may be honorable actions that we shouldn’t stop practicing.
 However, we should also teach ourselves to practice self-love and to have integrity and high self-esteem.

 Don’t measure yourself based on what you receive

 Imagine that a child was bullied at school.
 Now imagine this child is always alone at home.
 She doesn’t receive the appropriate affection and attention from her parents.

-Now imagine this same child as an adult.
-Think about her efforts to maintain happy emotional, mature and enriching relationships.
-If she doesn’t achieve this, she will probably end up thinking that she’s a person who doesn’t deserve to be loved.
+Now, imagine this same child as an adult.
+Additionally, think about her efforts to maintain happy emotional, mature and enriching relationships.
+If she doesn’t achieve this, she will probably end up that she’s a person who doesn’t deserve to be loved.